Sustainable agriculture and forest production

 Projects and Programs

-For a listing of Alberta Innovates research projects focused on sustainable production (formerly Value Chain Sustainability), view the summary excel spreadsheets here or visit our BioLINK research project database for specific projects.
+For a listing of Alberta Innovates research projects focused on sustainable production (formerly Value Chain Sustainability), view the summary excel spreadsheets here or see BioLINK in the sidebar for specific projects.

 Halting the invasion of the mountain pine beetle

 We’re funding research by Janice Cooke, an associate professor in the Department of Biological Sciences at the University of Alberta and an expert in the mountain pine beetle.
 Climate change has allowed this destructive little pest to flourish and spread.

 In 2011, Cooke and co-researchers discovered the beetle had jumped species, from the lodgepole pine in B.C. to stands of jack pine in Alberta.
 Cooke is using genomics to better understand the beetle and its host trees.
 With AI Bio’s support, she is working to uncover new knowledge and develop tools to prevent the beetle from spreading further eastward and posing a serious threat to Canada’s boreal forest coast to coast.
 Read Attack of the pine beetle.

 Watch this video to find out how a project co-funded by AI is helping farmers.
 Researchers at the Field Crop Development Centre in Lacombe, Alberta are evaluating numerous barley varieties from around the world to identify those that use nitrogen most efficiently.
 Increasing nitrogen use efficiency will boost yields and lower fertilizer costs – benefiting both producers and the environment.

 DuPont Pioneer’s research facility in Lethbridge, supported by AI and Alberta Crop Industry Fund, is working on new corn hybrids that can grow in areas where the growing season is short and the climate is cool.
 Grain corn can be a valuable addition to Alberta’s livestock feed options.